a-padilla/Oracle-And-Scribe/README.md

   4. Run take_pic_and_send.py to take a picture and send the text to the Scribe.

 * Scribe
-  1. Install the VSCode extension PlatformIO to build code for and upload code to an ESP32 dev board.
+  1. Install the VSCode extension PlatformIO to build code for and upload code to an ESP32 dev board, and install the Arduino IDE to program the Arduino Uno.
-  2. Make a PlatformIO project and upload main.cpp and scribe.cpp to the src folder of the project; upload scribe.h to the include folder.
+  2. Upload the PlatformIO project, 'scribe', to an ESP32.
-  3. Build the project.
+  3. Upload the arduino program to an Arduino Uno.
-  4. Set up breadboard with the hardware detailed in the Prototype Document linked above and pin numbers specified in Scribe.h.
+  4. Wire up the Arduino Uno, ESP32, PCA9865s, servos, and buttons as shown in the Production Release Document.
-  5. Upload the project to the ESP32 dev board.
+  5. Power the device.